edinsoncs/suni-coin/README.md

 # BYDChain

-BYDChain is an experimental Proof‑of‑Stake blockchain written in Node.js.
+BYDChain is an experimental Delegated Proof‑of‑Stake blockchain written in Node.js.
 It includes a lightweight wallet, mining utilities and a web interface styled with Tailwind CSS.
 The Next.js frontend now offers a basic explorer in the spirit of Etherscan or Solscan.
 The project is focused on exploring how blockchain technology can